MicrosoftDocs/azure-docs/articles/load-testing/how-to-create-load-test-function-app.md

 With the integrated load testing experience in Azure Functions, you can:

 - Create a [URL-based load test](./quickstart-create-and-run-load-test.md) for functions with an HTTP trigger
-- View the test runs associated with the Function app
+- View the load test runs associated with a function app
 - Create a load testing resource